See Arch Linux Installation for installation notes.

 systemctl enable --now bluetooth.service

 Though this is enough, at every login, there’d be an annoying prompt for the root password, to enable bluebooth.
-Add this to /etc/polkit-1/rules.d/51-blueman.rules to not prompt for users in the sudo group as detailed in the Wiki:
+Add this to /etc/polkit-1/rules.d/51-blueman.rules to not prompt for users in the wheel group as detailed in the Wiki:

 polkit.addRule(function(action, subject) {